kunstmusik/blue-manual/docs/users/reference/soundObjects/pianoRoll.md

 ### Time Options

 The Time Options for the PianoRoll are available on the Notes page.
-The button labelled "..." in the upper right corner of the PianoRoll canvas will open and close the panel on the right that contains the properties.
+The triangle arrow button in the upper right corner of the PianoRoll canvas will open and close the panel on the right that contains the properties.

 Snap Enabled